 7. DIY Mushroom Cultivation: Growing Mushrooms at Home for Food, Medicine, And Soil

 DIY Mushroom Cultivation is for you if you want to grow mushrooms on a small scale at home.
 It covers many techniques you could do at home with very simple equipment.
-So if you want to start a large-scale farm, this is not the book for you.
+So, if you want to start a large-scale farm, this book is not for you.
 But it is a good reference if you want to learn how to grow mushrooms in a fruiting shotgun chamber or do a few projects on the side.

 The author talks about techniques from growing mushrooms, using a kit to growing mushrooms, using pre-made spawn, and easy lab techniques you can use at home to manage cultures.
 Also, you can make your spawn, and the book is a great reference, especially for the beginner getting into mushroom cultivation.